inclusionAI/Ling/README.md

 ```

 ### 5.2 Recommended Inference Functionality with Huawei Ascend NPUs
-The [MindIE](https://www.hiascend.com/en/software/mindie) framework from the Huawei Ascend community has successfully adapted the BF16 version of DeepSeek-V3.
-For step-by-step guidance on Ascend NPUs, please follow the [instructions here](https://modelers.cn/models/MindIE/deepseekv3).
+The [MindIE](https://www.hiascend.com/en/software/mindie) framework from the Huawei Ascend community has successfully adapted the BF16 version of Ling-moe. xxxxxxx.

 ## 6. License